gusgorman402/ESP8266_Geth/README.md

 ESP8266 sketch to post temperature data onto an Ethereum blockchain node, via a Go-Ethereum JSON RPC.
 Also listens for state changes in the blockchain and lights a LED light accordingly.
+Video demonstration on youtube https://youtu.be/4BrvGnuGteI